Amanita polypyramis

 Amanita polypyramis is a species of Amanita found in the Eastern United States.
-It is a large, bone white mushroom with an unusual sweet chlorine-like odor.
-Its species name, polypyramis, refers to the pyramid-like warts on the surface of the pileus (cap).
+It is a large white mushroom characterized by the presence of a distinctively sweet, chlorine-like scent alongside pyramid-shaped warts that cover the surface of the cap.

-Though listed in some sources as ranging from New Jersey, to Costa Rica in Central America, the species has been found as far north as New England, concentrated largely in Cape Cod.
+Though listed in some sources as ranging from New Jersey, to Costa Rica in Central America, the species has been found as far north as New England, especially near Cape Cod.